WHAT IS THE COLORADO SNOWMOBILE ASSOCIATION?

 Advance, Protect, and Preserve the sport of snowmobiling in Colorado.

 The emphasis on the pleasure of riding was not lost as time progressed.
-Through the partnership with Industrial Expositions (now Affinity Events) the Rocky Mountain Snowmobile Expo has grown bigger and better each year showcasing the best riding destinations in the Rocky Mountain West, the best sleds, accessories, clothing and trailers on the market.
+Through a partnership with SnowGoer Magazine the Rocky Mountain Snowmobile Expo has changed venues and grown better each year showcasing the best riding destinations in the Rocky Mountain West, the best sleds, accessories, clothing and trailers on the market.

-The grooming clubs of CSA work hand in hand with Colorado State Parks and Wildlife to make certain these operations continue.
-In the late 70’s CSA and Colorado State Parks and Wildlife pushed for legislation to create a registration program in Colorado to, in part, fund grooming operations throughout the state.
-Now every snowmobile that operates in the state of Colorado pays a registration fee to Colorado State Parks and Wildlife, including out of state machines, at last count there are 33,200 sleds registered.
+The grooming clubs of CSA work hand in hand with Colorado Parks and Wildlife to make certain these operations continue.
+In the late 70’s CSA and Colorado Parks and Wildlife pushed for legislation to create a registration program in Colorado to, in part, fund grooming operations throughout the state.
+Now every snowmobile that operates in the state of Colorado is required to pay a registration fee to the State Snowmobile Program that is administered by the Colorado State Trails Committee of Colorado Parks and Wildlife, including out of state machines, at last count there were nearly 32,000 sleds registered.
 Approximately 80% of this registration money is put back on the snow through the grooming program and education and regulation enforcement.
 Each year the 28 grooming programs apply for allocated funds to operate their individual grooming programs.
 The allocated funds reimburse expenses of the programs and are allocated based on a formula that includes intensity of use and miles of trail.
 The majority of the programs are run by volunteers who work for the sheer enjoyment of their sport.

 The Colorado Snowmobile Association works with other recreation groups to better everyone’s experiences.
 They have a seat on the Vail Pass Task Force which oversees the function and form of the Vail Pass Winter Recreation Area in the White River National Forest.
 CSA is a member of the American Council of Snowmobile Associations (ACSA) and the International Snowmobile Council (ISC).
 This membership allows a seat on the voting body of these national and international coalitions.
-Regionally, CSA has a seat on the Western Chapter of ACSA and the Western Chapter of ISC.
+Regionally, CSA has a seat on the Western Chapter of Snowmobile Associations.

-CSA also is a member of Snowmobile Alliance of the Western States (SAWS) and is a founding member of Colorado Off-Highway Vehicle Coalition (COHVCO).
-We strive to communicate with and distribute communication to and from all of these organizations to better the efforts of all motorized recreationists in facing the challenges before us.
+CSA is a founding member of Colorado Off-Highway Vehicle Coalition (COHVCO).
+We strive to communicate with and distribute communication to and from all of thes organizations to better the efforts of all motorized recreationists in facing the challenges before us.

 In addition, the administration of CSA works closely with the United State Forest Service and BLM on access issues.
 Meetings with local, state and regional managers are held throughout the year to assure a voice for snowmobiles on public lands.
 Each year ACSA sponsors the DC Fly-In, an opportunity for all of the state associations including Colorado to meet with their congressional legislation and speak about what is important in their states in regards to winter recreation.